giantswarm/backstage/plugins/gs/README.md

 ### Generic Requirements

+1. The Kubernetes plugins including @backstage/plugin-kubernetes and @backstage/plugin-kubernetes-backend are to be installed and configured by following the installation and configuration [guides](https://backstage.io/docs/features/kubernetes/installation/#adding-the-kubernetes-frontend-plugin).

-1. Configure Management API endpoints for desired installations:
+2. Configure a list of desired installations:

   Example: